Severe Weather Statement issued for Pima, Santa Cruz by NWS - NewsBreak

 Severe Weather Statement issued for Pima, Santa Cruz by NWS

-Effective: 2021-08-26 09:08:00 PDT Expires: 2021-08-27 21:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Pima; Santa Cruz THE SEVERE THUNDERSTORM WARNING FOR SOUTHEASTERN PIMA AND WESTERN SANTA CRUZ COUNTIES IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning has been cancelled.
-However gusty winds and heavy rain are still possible with this thunderstorm.alerts.weather.gov
+Effective: 2021-09-05 12:44:00 PDT Expires: 2021-09-07 22:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Pima; Santa Cruz THE SEVERE THUNDERSTORM WARNING FOR SOUTHEASTERN PIMA AND SOUTHWESTERN SANTA CRUZ COUNTIES WILL EXPIRE AT 145 PM MST The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning will be allowed to expire.alerts.weather.gov

 Comments / 0